Algoknox/decentra-vote/README.md

 ### Application Call (voting) NoOp

-To conduct a vote, an application call is to be made with two positional arguments thus:
+To conduct a vote, a NoOp application call can be made with two positional arguments thus:

 - vote (byteslice)

+- choice (uint64) - To represent the position of the option in the 1-indexed list of options.
+Using the example above, the position for "lion" would be indexed at 2.

+### Application Call (voting) NoOp

+To conduct a vote, a NoOp application call can be made with two positional arguments thus:

+- vote (byteslice)

-- choice (uint64) - To represent the position of the option in the
+- choice (uint64) - To represent the position of the option in the 1-indexed list of options.
+Using the example above, the position for "lion" would be indexed at 2.